 Skeptical Inquirer is the official journal of the Committee for Skeptical Inquiry.
+It is published by the Center for Inquiry in association with the Committee for Skeptical Inquiry.
 Six times per year Skeptical Inquirer publishes critical scientific evaluations of all manner of controversial and extraordinary claims, including but not limited to paranormal and fringe-science matters, and informed discussion of all relevant issues.
 In addition to news, articles, book reviews, and investigations on a wide variety of topics, Skeptical Inquirer has a stellar stable of regular columnists including Joe Nickell (“Investigative Files”), Massimo Polidoro (“Notes on a Strange World”), Massimo Pigluicci (“Thinking About Science”), Robert Sheaffer (“Psychic Vibrations”), and SI managing editor Benjamin Radford's reader-driven (“The Skeptical Inquiree”).
 Yale University neurologist Steven Novella, M.D., founder of the New England Skeptical Society and executive editor of the Science-Based Medicine blog, contributes a new "The Science of Medicine" column, and contributing editor Kenneth W. Krause adds a regular science column, "ScienceWatch."

 An atheist’s memorial service held in a cathedral?
 Yes, Carl Sagan’s was held February 27 at New York City’s Cathedral...

 by James Rotton

 Review of How the Moon Affects You By Arnold L. Lieber, M.D.